SophieDeBenedetto/blog/posts/telemetry_part_two.md

 In order to really be able to observe the state of our production Phoenix app, we need to be reporting on much more than just one endpoint's request duration and count.
 We want to be able to handle information-rich events describing web requests across the app, database queries, the behavior and state of the Erlang VM, the behavior and state of any workers in our app, and more.

-Instrumenting all of that by hand, by executing custom Telemetry events wherever we need them will be tedious and time-consuming.
+Instrumenting all of that by hand, by executing custom Telemetry events wherever we need, them will be tedious and time-consuming.
 On top of that, it will be a challenge to standardize event naming conventions, measurements and metadata across the app.

-In the next post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events, elinating the need for us to execute our own custom events for most of our observability use-cases.
+In the next post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events, thus eliminating the need for us to execute our own custom events for most of our observability use-cases.